There is a popular saying thus; "A blessing in disguise"

 Well, Just A Flashback.............

-While I was growing up, my family had more that one lime trees in our compound.
+Growing up, my family had a couple of lime trees in our compound.
 Then, we would pluck the limes for several domestic purposes and sometimes for sale.
 I remember vividly how my mum would gather these limes and boil them together with certain leaves for medicinal purposes and sometimes for preparing special dishes.

 But the most interesting part of this story is that my friends and I would stealthily pluck these fruits and play around with them.
 Then as a kid, I never knew that this particular fruit we regarded as so cheap and common, "is actually a blessing in disguise", and of tremendous importance to human health.